-The Elizabeth Fry Society of Calgary (EFry) provides another chance to women who need it most.
+The Elizabeth Fry Society of Calgary (EFry) helps builds bridges.

-For 50 years, we have offered a hand up to thousands of women engaged with the legal and justice systems by providing practical programs, basic necessities and connections to community resources.
-Our goal is to give them the skills they need to create more hopeful futures.
+For 50 years, we have offered a hand up to thousands of women and youth engaged with the legal and justice systems by providing practical programs, basic necessities and connections to community resources.
+Our goal is to build the skills necessary to create more hopeful futures.

 There are many ways that you can make a difference to at-risk women and youth.
 Sharing our information through your social media channels raises awareness, giving of your time as a volunteer extends our resources and making a donation supports our programming.
 We appreciate whatever you can do and however you can give of your time, talents and resources.